 To demonstrate load balancing, we can use the example of wordpress.com (not wordpress.org) which is effectively one WordPress multisite install running across thousands of servers in multiple data centers.
 Particularly, WordPress.com as a site builder hosts multiple sites through its HyperDB to load balance and distribute its millions of tables throughout separated database instances, all linked to a central database.
 This is why wordpress.com sites can handle high traffic seamlessly as they distribute end-user requests to multiple web server nodes, essentially load balancing.

 The question of the day, right?
 In theory, yes, though a lot of effort will have to go into achieving this outcome.
 You’ll need to perform a site audit and most certainly involve:

-In conclusion, optimized media, scripts and caching won’t really help if your server is slow, crowded, shared or improperly set up.
-So, I’d recommend you use a NGINX server as it’s more performance oriented.
+In conclusion, optimized media, scripts, and caching won’t really help if your server is slow, crowded, shared, or improperly set up.
+So, I’d recommend you use an NGINX server as it’s more performance-oriented.
 Additionally, ensure to use CDN caches and if you can, then you should go with Cloudflare for added performance boosts as it will decrease resource usage on your server, like bandwidth.
 Notable mentions involve keeping Your WP version and theme updated regularly.
 For any additional information and queries, feel free to reach out to us.